pdmosses/metaborg.github.io/docs/references/stratego/strategies/traversal.md

 For example, a top-down, one-pass traversal strategy will first visit a node, and then descend to the children of a node in order to recursively traverse all subterms.
 Similarly, the bottom-up, fixed-point traversal strategy innermost, will first descend to the children of a node in order to recursively traverse all subterms, then visit the node itself, and possibly recursively reapply the strategy.

-Traversal in Stratego is based on the observation that a full term traversal is a recursive closure of a one-step descent, that is, an operation that applies a strategy to one or more direct subterms of the subject term.
+Traversal in Stratego is based on the observation[@LuttikV97] that a full term traversal is a recursive closure of a one-step descent, that is, an operation that applies a strategy to one or more direct subterms of the subject term.
 By separating this one-step descent operator from recursion, and making it a first-class operation, many different traversals can be defined.

 Here we explore the ways in which Stratego supports the definition of traversal strategies.